robudexIT/sbtphapp-project-devops/aws_console/README.md

   - Wait for the FrontendALB status to Active

   ### Edit FrontendASG Load balancing and Health checks attribute
   - Click FrontendAsg and edit the Load balancing.
-Under Load balancers check (Applicaiton, Network or Gateway Load Balancers targets).
-Under dropdown list, Select FrontendTg. and click Update
+Under Load balancers check (Application, Network or Gateway Load Balancers targets).
+Under the dropdown list, Select FrontendTg. and click Update
   - Click  BackendAsg and edit Health checks.
 Under Additional health check types, check (Turn on Elastic Load Balancer health checks) and click Update.

   ### Test BackendALB
   - Goto EC2-> Load Balancers
   - Select FrontendALB
-  - Under Description: Copy DNS name  and paste it to browser address bar.
+  - Under Description: Copy the DNS name  and paste it to the browser address bar.
-  - add /sbtph_app/ at the end the FrontendALB Dns record and press enter.
+  - add /sbtph_app/ at the end of the FrontendALB DNS record and press enter.
   - extension: 6336, secret: 99999
-  - The result should equal in screenshot below
+  - The result should be equal in the screenshot below

   ![FrontendALB App TEST](../frontendalb_app_test.png)

-At this point the project was done, and functional but its lack of availabilty and security features. making turning availability features is quite simple.But adding security features and custom domain, it will require a valid domain name.If you dont have domain name yet you can skip this section.
+At this point, the project was done, and functional but it lacked availability and security features. making turning availability features is quite simple.
+However, adding security features and a custom domain will require a valid domain name.
+If you don't have a domain name yet you can skip this section.

 ### 6 AVAILABILITY

 ### Database (create replicadb)
- -  Click primarydbinstance goto Actions and select Create read relica
+ -  Click **primarydbinstance** go to Actions and select Create read replica

  ![replica](../screenshots/replica.png)

- -  Under Settings (Replica source: primarydbinstance, DB instance identifier: replicainstance,DB instance class: db.t3.micro)
+ -  Under Settings (Replica source: **primarydbinstance**, DB instance identifier: r**eplicainstance**,DB instance class: db.t3.micro)
  - Under AWS Region (Destination Region: US East(Ohio))
  - Availability: Single DB Instance (If you really high level of Availability Choose Multi-AZ DB Instance)
  - Network Type: IPv4